USC Needs to Fire Clay Helton, Retaining Him Would Be a Massive Mistake

 The Athletic's Bruce Feldman wrote a piece on USC and Helton on Wednesday in which he reports Folt and Bohn have both warmed to Helton and may wind up retaining him.
 First off, Bruce?
 Take a few days off for Thanksgiving buddy.
 You're a phenomenal writer and reporter, you've earned a break for the holiday.
 Second, if he's right, Folt and Bohn are leading USC in the wrong direction.

 Helton has USC at 8-4 this year, despite a loaded roster and an outstanding young quarterback in Kedon Slovis.
 Some have defended him by claiming the Trojans have dealt with a rash of injuries.
-That may be true, but they also dealt with ton of injuries during a 5-7 campaign last season and that was used as a reason to retain him for this year.
-That can't be an excuse every damn season, especially when every football team deals with major injuries.
+That may be true, but they also dealt with ton of injuries during a 5-7 campaign last season and that was used as a reason to retain him for the 2019 season.
+That can't be an excuse each year, especially when every football team deals with major injuries.

 Helton has been the full-time head coach for four years and he's never lost fewer than three games despite all the inherent advantages coaching at USC brings.
 He won the Rose Bowl at the conclusion of the 2016 season and won a Pac-12 title in 2017, but with Sam Darnold at quarterback, both of those results felt a bit hollow.
 It felt like Darnold willed USC to both of those accomplishments.